Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: An Optimal Scenario

-We choose the data frames with a starting GPS time 1266450432 and inject the signal into the data after 2100 s.
-We then perform matched filtering with the signal as the filter; the resulting $SNR_n$ is shown in Fig.~\ref{fig:optimal}.
-The signal was injected at the sky location (right ascension, declination) $= (24$ h, $35^\circ)$, with a polarisation angle of zero, and assuming a source distance of 10 kpc.
-The shaded grey region in Fig.~\ref{fig:optimal} highlights the injection time.
-The injected signal is visible with a $SNR_n > 6$, but a false trigger is also visible (the peak between 1600 and 1800 s).
-We return to false alarms in Section~\ref{sec:false_alarms}.
-The $SNR_n$ depends on the observer orientation.
-Sampling 25 evenly spaced observers around the simulated supernova, we found a mean $SNR_n$ value of 6.2, a maximum value of 7.5, and a minimum value of 4.2.
+For one observer direction for each model, we select two 4096 s data frames from GWOSC (one for each detector) with a starting GPS time of 1266450432 and inject the corresponding signal into the data 2100 s after the start of the segments.
+We then perform template filtering using the injected signal itself as the template.
+The resulting $\SNR_n$ for each model is shown in Fig.~\ref{fig:optimal}: the left panel corresponds to model s15fr, the middle panel to model s15.01, and the right panel to model D25.
+In all cases, the signal was injected at the sky location (right ascension, declination) $= (24$ h, $35^\circ)$, with a polarisation angle of zero and assuming a source distance of 10 kpc.
+The shaded grey regions in Fig.~\ref{fig:optimal} highlight the injection time.
+From Fig.~\ref{fig:optimal}, we see that the signal from model s15fr is indistinguishable from the background noise in $\SNR_n$, remaining below typical detection thresholds at this distance.
+In contrast, model D25 yields a more pronounced peak that is clearly visible above the noise.
+The largest $\SNR_n$ is obtained for model s15.01, which reaches a value of approximately 30.

-Clearly, matched filtering effectively detects supernova signals in current interferometers for a source within the Milky Way under the right conditions.
-The critical question is how well our template bank will perform compared to the optimal scenario.